Nanping Fujian, China Travel Guide

 Experience rural life and local customs.

-Interact with residents for a cultural understanding.
+Interact with local people for a cultural understanding.

 Engage with daily life and fresh produce.